sldgr/daqmx-python-UI-example/README.md

 ## Getting Started

-To get a local copy up and running follow these example steps.
+Get a local copy up and running follow these steps.

 ### Prerequisites

-What you need before proceeding with the installation
+What you need before proceeding with the installation:

+* Windows 10

 * Python 3.9 (3.10 or later not supported)
   ```sh